 Our last stop was Viva.
 This restaurant also has that great Italian feel with murals and dried herbs hanging from the ceiling.
 Their specialty – Pizza.

 A large margherita pizza was served to our group and even though we all thought we were stuffed, we immediately found room upon seeing the bubbly cheese and thick crust.
+2018 update: Unfortunately, this restaurant is now closed.

 … And that ends the 3 hour “food extravaganza” tour.